tspascoal-ce-dev/ghas-workshop/_labs/lab6.md

 - Domain 6: Describe GitHub Advanced Security best practices

-> [!NOTE] This lab only orgs if you are using an organization as the owner of the repository.

 ## Exercise 1: Navigating to Security Overview

 The Security Overview can be used by anyone inside of an organization; it shows repositories that **you** have access to.
 If you are an org owner or a security manager, you would see all alerts.
 If you are a regular org member, you would only see alerts for repositories by default that you have write access to.